 Although March was not a good month for Julius Caesar, it proves over and over how glorious the commencement dance of new life can be.
 Trees, shrubs and various plants awaken with the revival of buds, flowers and green blades of grass.
 The heart grows fonder with the sounds of the morning doves and their medley played while nesting.
 Chipmunks begin to surface from their dens, scurrying across the patio and front steps appearing to ask, “Hey, Mr. Page, where did all of the peanuts go?”
 The male house sparrow chirps his songs of love in his quest to find a lifelong partner.
 You see, the house sparrows are monogamous unless their mate dies during mating season at which time they are replaced almost immediately.
 It is interesting to note that seagulls are also monogamous.
 Perhaps their marriage longevity has something to do with a prolonged breeding season which lasts between three and five months.

-Commencement ceremonies fill lawns, gymnasiums, auditoriums and arenas as one season of educational life ends and a new season of wisdom begins.
+Commencement ceremonies fill lawns, gymnasiums, auditoriums, and arenas as one season of educational life reached its fruition and a new season of wisdom begins.

 WE REAP WHAT WE SOW

 How can we expect a bountiful crop to feed upon if the fields of life are not rotated and seeded properly?

 Quietly summer makes her arrival bringing forth an abundance of ripened fruits and vegetables.
 The technicolor of life plays in the theaters of our eyes while we are entertained with glorious beauty that surrounds us.